UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/152575563-8bc3ac70-6ea9-4821-b74b-ddb14a45f4aa.mov

-Transcript: "so upon the morn they took their horses with the queen and rode a maying in woods and meadows as it pleased them in great joy and delight now there was a knight".
+Ground truth: "so upon the morn they took their horses with the queen and rode a maying in woods and meadows as it pleased them in great joy and delight now there was a knight".

 Origin audio + Universal perturbaion (init status: investigations rosenboom mockingbird, SNR:  26.42):